-Willow Tank (WT-1) can accommodate 1 vehicle, No Trailers, 6 people, no horses.
+Willow Tank (WT-1) can accommodate only 1 vehicle, No Trailers, 6 people, no horses.

 Willow Tank Campsite (WT-1) is located along the Old Ore Road, 10 miles from the southern end or 16.4 miles from the northern end.
 It is 0.1 mile north of the Ernst Basin Campsite (EB-1).

 Old Ore Road is maintained for high clearance vehicles only.
 Following rains and heavy use, the road becomes very rutted and requires 4-wheel drive.
 Always ask a park ranger for current road conditions.